Student guide: Travel money and travel insurance

 Some people don't believe it's necessary to take out insurance when travelling, but the statistics from Smartraveller say otherwise.
 Travel insurance is so important because it covers you for a variety of situations, including medical expenses and emergency medical assistance, flight delays or cancellations, lost baggage, trip cancellations and much more.

-There are two ways you can gain access to this type of insurance.
-You can purchase a travel insurance policy outright and since there are plenty of providers offering different options depending on your needs, you will have to choose where from.
-Certain credit cards also offer complimentary insurance policies.
-Some credit cards offer more insurance than others and you will find that as the prestige of the card increases, so too do the number of benefits and the amount of coverage you get.
+There are two ways you can access this type of insurance.
+You can purchase a travel insurance policy outright, choosing from among providers offering different options depending on your needs, or take up the complimentary insurance provided by certain credit cards.
+Some credit cards offer more insurance than others and you will find that as the prestige of the card increases, so does the number of benefits and the amount of coverage you get.

-You can't selectively choose your credit card perks, but you can make sure to focus on a credit card that does offer the type of complimentary insurance you are looking for.
+You can't selectively choose your credit card perks, but you can focus on a credit card that does offer the type of complimentary insurance you are looking for.
 Once you have the card, you need to see what you have coverage for, meet the eligibility and spend criteria, and then purchase a policy to cover the other situations that might arise.

 Types of travel insurance and coverage